danklotz/openNotes/micro-reviews.md

 - *Spiegelhalter (2024):* The Art of Uncertainty.
 I very much liked *The Art of Statistics* by Spiegelhalter (hint: there is also a very short review below somewhere).
 And, on top of that I do tend to like books about the conceptualizations of probability (hint: as can probably (hihi) be induced from some of my reviews).
 However, I did not like this book.
 That is not to say that the Art of Uncertainty is not a valuable read.
 As a matter of fact, I think it can be useful to use the examples, games and illustrations form the book to teach about uncertainty/probability since everything is broken down and explained very well.
 It just felt a bit too superficial and boring for me.
 - *Hirsch (2024):* The Book of Bill.
 Is there a name for texts/books that mask themselves are artifacts?
 There is [ergodic literature](https://en.wikipedia.org/wiki/Ergodic_literature), I guess.
 But, that seems a bit too broad for the artifact sort of thing.
 Anyways.
 The Book of Bill is such a text and it is wild.
 There are a lot of creative ideas in it and they push the art and graphic designs in wild directions.
 Sometimes this works better and sometimes this works worse.
 At times it does indeed feel like a TV show.
 Also, there are codes in the book!
 And then, there is this mysterious website...
 - *Pawitan and Lee (2024):* Philosophies, Puzzles and Paradoxes: A Statistician’s Search for Truth.
 This is a very interesting book about probability and how it relates to statistics (at least I read it like that).
 I sometimes had the feeling that the authors explain some things too intensively and other things not enough.
 But, I guess that is unavoidable with a book that touches on so many topics.
-- *Fearnley-Whittingstall (2005):* The Big Bento Box Of Unuseless Japanese Inventions: The Art of Chindogu.
+- *Fearnley-Whittingstall (2005):* The Big Bento Box Of Unuseless Japanese Inventions.
 A delightfully weird book about a delightfully weird topic.
 The unuseless inventions are just great.
 Truly inspiring.
 The layout is special.
 I am often not sure if (modern) Japanese layouts are intentionally weird or if there are a [cultural reasons](https://youtu.be/vi8pyS076a8?si=ECdmWGpayKTzgcNG).
 For this book I am also not 100% sure, but it does add to the my enjoyment.
 - *Bridgman (1960): The Logic of Modern Physics.* A very interesting book about operationalism in a hard science like physics.
 It is a bit hard to read --- partially because of the subject, and partially because the language is already outdated.
 Still worth it for those interesting in logical concept that underpin science.
 - *Harris (2022): The Bitmap Brothers: Universe.* This is a beautiful and fun book.
 I think it especially hits if you grow up with some of the games (as I did).
 The illustrations are great and the images are well chosen.
 I personally would have wished for more Z content, but ok that might just be me.
 That said, in the end the book is, of course, purely brain candy and there is not much to learn or take away from it --- even if I have to say that I found reading about the actual history of the company interesting enough.
 - *Rubin (2023): The Creative Act.* Its a book about being creative.
 I was surprised about how much I enjoyed this book.
 To be honest I am also irritated that the book is such a best-seller, since it is kind-off “out there” --- bordering esoteric at some points.
 I am not sure how much people generally can draw out of it.
 But ok.
 A cool thing that I’d like to mention either way is that the book really renders itself to be over multiple session and a prolonged amount of time --- always just one or two thoughts.
 That is at least how I did.
 So that is cool.